banyancomputer/chainlink-external-adapter-rs/README.md

 ```
 BlockTime.sol is a test contract.
 You can see our real contracts at https://github.com/banyancomputer/contracts.
 BlockTime.sol is deployed at 0xa8f4eD2ecE0CaF2fdCf1dA617f000D827b30ED19.

-Trigger chainlink API contract function for basic testing using
+Trigger Chainlink API contract function for basic testing using
 ```bash
 $ npx hardhat run scripts/test_example_ea.js --network goerli
 ```
-Make sure your contract is funded with some testnet link
+Make sure your contract is funded with some testnet link which you can get here https://faucets.chain.link/

 # testing